tidalcycles/tidal-doc/templates/blog_topic.md

 date: yyyy-mm-dd
 ---

 *(Instructions: Edit the Right column.
-Delete any rows that aren't relevant.
 It's OK to only list your screen name.)*
 *(Comments will be linked into a Club Tidal thread after the post is published.
 If you don't want this, delete that row.)*

 | Tidal Cyclist  | (name)    |